pydantic/pydantic/docs/usage/postponed_annotations.md

 type directly or by its string is a simpler solution in the case of [self-referencing models](#self-referencing-models)).

-In some cases, a `ForwardRef` won't be able to be resolved during model creation.
-For example, this happens whenever a model references itself as a field type.
-When this happens, you'll need to call `update_forward_refs` after the model has been created before it can be used:

 ```py
 from typing import ForwardRef